Integrability Criterion for Abelian Extensions of Lie Groups: Integrability criterion

-is satisfied by $(1)$ since the regions of integration form a smooth 2-cycle, see Figure 1.
+is satisfied by \eqref{condition} since the regions of integration form a spherical 2-cycle; see Figure 1.
+The face not joining to $\mathbf{1}$ is the left translation by $g_1$ of the domain of integration

-The face not joining to $\mathbf{1}$ is the left translation by $g_1$ of the domain of integration where we have used the $G$-equivariance of $\omega^{eq}$.
+where we have used the $G$-equivariance of $\omega^{eq}$.
 Thus, we conclude that the multiplication is associative.
 To see that it is well-defined, i.e. independent of the representatives, a straightforward calculation leads to

-\\ Again the regions of integration form closed 2-dimensional surfaces in $G$, depicted in Figure 2.
-The label on each face refers to the corresponding term in the expressions above, numbered from left to right. \\ Next let us calculate the Lie algebra cocycle.
+Again the regions of integration form closed 2-dimensional surfaces in $G$, depicted in Figure 2.
+The label on each face refers to the corresponding term in the expressions above, numbered from left to right.

+Next let us calculate the Lie algebra cocycle.
 We use the equivariance property to evaluate $\omega^{eq}$ only at the identity